Crewood Hall & Cheshire Farming

 So what happened to tarnish this jewel in Cheshire's agricultural crown?

 Ormerod's history of Cheshire described how, immediately after the conquest, the lands around Kingsley were quite exceptionally reserved for the old Saxon possessor, a guy called Dunning ... this was a solitary example of continuity in the Eddisbury Hundred.
 Perhaps this happening encouraged a 'can do' independent Anglo Saxon spirit which, some say, persisted through to the present day?
-Whatever the reason for this initial aberration the possession right was only enjoyed for a very short period before the Earl of Chester bestowed the lands to the ancestors of the Norman Baron Richard de Kingsley, Chief Forester of Delamere.
+Whatever the reason for this initial aberration, the possession right was only enjoyed for a very short period before the Earl of Chester bestowed the lands to the ancestors of the Norman Baron Richard de Kingsley, Chief Forester of Delamere.
 Normality returned and the lands yet again became associated with the spoils of war.
 The estates concerned embraced Peel, Catton, Crewood & Kingsley and included the significant responsibilities for the Delamere Forest playground.
-The Royal Hunting pursuits were prestigious, the forest was renowned for sport & deer throughout the kingdom.
+The Royal Hunting pursuits were prestigious, this forest was renowned for sport & deer throughout the kingdom.
 Kingsley was near the top of the tree.

 In the 13th century the irrepressible Anglo Saxon spirit was re-established when William Fitzgerard married Emma one Richard Kingsley's five daughters.
 In this way the Gerard family genes were introduced into Kingsley.
 The Gerard name was associated with 'spear carrying' and was recorded in the Domesday Book.
 The Fitzgerards of Bryn boasted an ancient ancestry going back to the times of Alfred the Great; solid Anglo Saxon stock.